PACE-challenge/pacechallenge.org/2026/index.md

  - September 2025: Announcement of the challenge and tracks
  - October 2025: Definition of input and output formats
- - November 2025: Tiny test set and verifier are provided
+ - November 2025 (last week): Tiny test set, verifier and benchmark tools are provided
  - January 2026: Release of public instances and details about the benchmark
  - April 2026: Submission via [optil.io](https://optil.io/) opens
  - July 2026: Final submission deadline and Results